lzt1008/powerflow/README.md

 ## License

-PowerFlow is released under the [MIT License](https://github.com/lzt1008/powerflow/blob/main/LICENSE).
+Powerflow is released under the [MIT License](https://github.com/lzt1008/powerflow/blob/main/LICENSE).
 Feel free to use, modify, and distribute this software as per the license terms.

 ## Feedback and Support

 We'd love to hear from you!
 If you have any feedback, issues, or suggestions, please [open an issue](https://github.com/lzt1008/powerflow/issues) on GitHub

-Thank you for using PowerFlow! 🚀
+Thank you for using Powerflow! 🚀